justarandomguyintheinternet/CP77_radioExt/README.md

 - `streamURL`: URL of the stream

 #### Song Ordering
-- The `order` field can be used to specify a order in which the songs should be played
+- The `order` field can be used to specify an order in which the songs should be played
 - It must not contain all the songs of the station, any songs not specified in the `order` will be played randomly before / after the ordered section
-- Simply add all the songs file names that you want ordered in the field, each its own string and comma sperated:
+- Simply add all the songs file names that you want ordered in the field, each as its own string and comma separated:
 ```json
 "order": [
      "firstSongFile.mp3",